-On September 26, 2023, the Securities and Exchange Commission issued an order instituting proceedings ("OIP") against Brian Bartlett Amoah and Elbert "Al" Elliott ("Respondents") pursuant to Section 15(b) of the Securities Exchange Act of 1934.1 On January 3, 2024, the Division of Enforcement filed a process server's Return of Service, establishing that service of the OIP was made on Amoah on December 9, 2023, pursuant to Commission Rule of Practice 141(a)(2)(i).2 The Division has not filed any documents establishing that service of the OIP has been made on Elliott.3

-As stated in the OIP, Amoah's answer was required to be filed within 20 days of service of the OIP.4 As of the date of this order, Amoah has not filed an answer.
-Under the circumstances, it appears appropriate to require Amoah, but not Elliott, to show cause why he should not now be found in default.
-The prehearing conference and the hearing are thus continued indefinitely as to only Amoah.
+On September 26, 2023, the Securities and Exchange Commission issued an order instituting proceedings ("OIP") against Brian Bartlett Amoah and Elbert "Al" Elliott pursuant to Section 15(b) of the Securities Exchange Act of 1934.1 On November 26, 2024, the Division of Enforcement filed a process server's Return of Service, establishing that service of the OIP was made on Elliott on November 25, 2024, pursuant to Commission Rule of Practice 141(a)(2)(i).2 As stated in the OIP, Elliott's answer was required to be filed within 20 days of service of the OIP.3 As of the date of this order, Elliott has not filed an answer.
+The prehearing conference and the hearing are thus continued indefinitely as to Elliott.4

-Accordingly, Amoah is ORDERED to SHOW CAUSE by April 16, 2024, why he should not be deemed to be in default and why this proceeding should not be determined against him
+Accordingly, Elliott is ORDERED to SHOW CAUSE by February 24, 2025, why he should not be deemed to be in default and why this proceeding should not be determined against him due to his failure to file an answer and to otherwise defend this proceeding.
+Elliott's submission shall address the reasons for his failure to timely file an answer and include a